sabaimtiaz/societygirl/index.md

 ## Podcast: Notes on a Scandal

 The [limited-series podcast](podcast.md) explores the mysterious death of Mustafa Zaidi, a famous poet and former high-ranking government officer in Pakistan, who was found dead in his house in Karachi while a woman lay unconscious nearby.
 It caused such a scandal in Pakistan in 1970 that the Associated Press dubbed it ‘Pakistan’s first jet set murder.'
-Over 50 years later, the case is still unresolved, and rife with conspiracies and conjecture.
 [More here](podcast.md).

 ## Social
 - [Instagram: @murdermystery70](https://instagram.com/murdermystery70)